-New Vertical Editor Window
+Move Tab to New Vertical Editor Window

-Opens a new empty window next to the current editor window.
+Opens a new empty window next to the current editor window and moves the active document to the new window.

-New Horizontal Editor Window
+Move Tab to New Horizontal Editor Window

-Opens a new empty window under the current editor window.
+Opens a new empty window under the current editor window and moves the active document to the new window.